 - The cost of supporting all the activities involved in licensing inventions is rarely matched by the revenues received.

-- A report form the Brookings Institution from 155 TTOs that are members of the Association of University Technology Managers and found that less than 13% of universities generate enough revenue from licensing deals to cover their operating costs
+- A report from the Brookings Institution from 155 TTOs that are members of the Association of University Technology Managers found that less than 13% of universities generate enough revenue from licensing deals to cover their operating costs

 - This is because technology transfer offices focus on a few potentially high-value patents and thus pay little attention to the majority of inventions.
 Almost all behavioral neuroscience inventions fall into the latter category.